The vessel can use electric-diesel mode with a range of up to 7,600 nautical miles.

 The T52 can operate in electric-diesel mode, achieving a range of 7,600 nautical miles with up to 10 hours at anchor using the battery.
 A pair of MTU 16V2000M86 engines allows the yacht to reach speeds of up to 17 knots and a range of 3,600 miles in classic mode.

-"Hull No. 10238 is the first model in this line to mount a hybrid propulsion system, marking a crucial step also in terms of research and development in our shipyard’s path towards sustainable yachting – a path Baglietto is pursuing with firm determination," comments Fabio Ermetto, Baglietto’s CCO.
+“Hull No. 10238 is the first model in the range to be equipped with a hybrid propulsion system, marking an important step in research and development in our shipyard’s journey towards sustainable yachting, a path that Baglietto is pursuing with strong determination,” commented Baglietto CEO Fabio Ermetto.

 Francesco Paszkowski designed the yacht's exterior and FPD, in collaboration with Margherita Casprini, designed the interiors.